(C) Provisions

 Foreign currency risk is the risk that the Fair Value or Future Cash Flows of an exposure will fluctuate because of changes in foreign currency rates.
 Exposures can arise on account of the various assets and liabilities which are denominated in currencies other than Indian Rupee.

-The following table shows foreign currency exposures in US Dollar, Euro and Japanese Yen on financial instruments at the end of the reporting period.
-The exposure to all other foreign currencies are not material.
+The following table shows in C Crore, the US Dollar, Euro and Japanese Yen currency exposure on financial instruments at the end of the reporting period.

 ii) Commodity Price Risk